kettle17/AnorakAPI/README.md

   ...
 ]
 ```
-All information about the train, station, and the current sighting will be recorded onto the firebase data repository.
+All information about the train, station, and the current sighting will be recorded onto the firebase data repository if it does not already exist.
 It will not accept incorrect formatting.

 ## API Spec